Make a claim now by calling 0800 808 9740 or

 The MOD as an employer owes a duty of care to its employees which includes but is not limited to the following:

-If you are or were a member of the armed services and you have suffered a personal injury following an accident which may have been caused by the negligence of the MOD, it’s vital that you contact personal injury solicitors with experience in this area.
+If you are or were a member of the armed services and you have suffered a personal injury following an accident that may have been caused by the negligence of the MOD, it’s vital that you contact personal injury solicitors with experience in this area.

 Having heard the details of your case, they will assess all the options and potentially make a personal injury compensation claim on your behalf.